baneteasnow/baneteasnow.github.io/_posts/2018-09-22-utopia-for-realists.md

 layout: post
 category: book2
 title: "Utopia for Realists | Rutger Bregman (Kitap)"
-kitap: "Utopia for Realists - And How We Can Get There"
+kitap: "Utopia for Realists: And How We Can Get There"
 tr: "Gerçekçiler İçin Ütopya - Kusursuz Dünyayı Nasıl İnşa Edebiliriz?"
 yazar: "Rutger Bregman"
 yil: "2018"